bylehn/pme-symposium-2025/slides.md

 </div>

 <!--
-Good morning everyone!
-I'm Fabian Byléhn, a PhD candidate at PME.
-Today I'm excited to share how we're using AI to design materials that literally break the rules of physics.
+Hi everyone!
+I'm Fabian Byléhn and I am a PhD candidate here at PME.
+Today I'm excited to share our work on creating materials that simultaneously control both mechanical deformation and acoustic properties.
+Our approach uses differentiable optimization to design network structures with previously unachievable dual functionality.
 -->

 ---